 Deciding Where to go in Tasmania

-Did you know – Almost the same size as Ireland or Sri Lanka, Tasmania is compact but bursting with things to see and do!
-So let’s dig in and start building your itinerary; allow at least 2 weeks if you can.
-I am sure you will wish you had more time to explore Tasmania by the time we are done
+Not sure where to go in Tasmania?
+You have heard it’s gorgeous and a must see in Australia but beyond that you are really not sure.
+It’s good to have a lay of the land before you plan, so let’s dig in so you can start building your itinerary; allow at least 2 weeks if you can.
+I am sure you will wish you had more time to explore Tasmania by the time we are done.

 Where to go in Tasmania